ElisPerez/real_state_docker_lamp/README.md

-# docker-lamp
+# Docker LAMP with NodeJS

-Docker with Apache, MySQL 8.0, PHPMyAdmin and PHP.
+Docker with Apache, MySQL 8.0.34, PHPMyAdmin 5.2.1, PHP 8.0.0, Composer (getcomposer.org) and NodeJS 18.x

 I use docker-compose as an orchestrator.
 To run these containers: